NicolasDuciaume/ElevatorSystem/README.txt

 Running application
 ====================
 Java application can be run in any java compiler from the Main.java class.
-The FloorSubsystem will read an input string from a file and use the scheduler to send the string to the ElevatorSystem.
-The ElevatorSubsystem will also use the Scheduler to send the string back to the FloorSubsystem.
-The console will display messages indicating the FloorSubsystem and ElevatorSubsystem have received/sent strings.
-One must terminate the program manually when finished.
+The floorSubsystem class is given the input file name and creates a FloorRequest with the information contained within that file.
+The FloorSubsystem then lauches the State machine responsable for reading for class' while the elevatorSubsystem State machine launches the State machine for reading inputs.
+These two state machines then switch between their two options to either read from the ElevatorSubsystem/FloorSubsystem or to write to them.
+The State machine within The Elevator Subsystem Uses the inputs it receives to control the lights and doors though its own State machine.
+The State Diagrams can be found included here.

 BreakDown
 ====================
-Nicolas Duciaume: Creating the threads functionality and classes Jameel Alidina: Managing meetings, creating README, and FloorSubsystem Tooba Sheikh: Creating Scheduler, Refactoring, Comments Chris D'Silva: Creating UML and Sequence Diagrams, Creating ElevatorSubsystem Nazifa Tanzim: Creating ElevatorSubsystem, Creating Tests
+Nicolas Duciaume: README, SchedulerSubsystem statemachine, Error correction Jameel Alidina: Direction, FloorRequest, SchedulerSubsystem statemachine Tooba Sheikh: SchedulerSubsystem statemachine, Error correction Chris D'Silva: Creating UML and Sequence Diagrams, ElevatorSubsystem statemachine Nazifa Tanzim: Creating ElevatorSubsystem statemachine, Creating Tests